brendannee/noobgallery/README.md

         ├── file2.jpg
         └── file3.jpg

+Optionally, you can include a `favicon.ico` file in your gallery root folder.

+## Image Metadata

-If an image has an IPTC `object_name` set, this will be used as the photo title and the IPTC `caption` will be used as the photo description.
+If an image has an XMP `Title` set, this will be used as the photo title.
+The XMP `description` will be used as the photo description.
 If this information isn't set, no title or description will be shown.

-Optionally, you can include a `favicon.ico` file in your gallery root folder.

 ## Preprocessing and running locally